JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 Add a line with "EngineSoundWash = value".
 The value is between 1 and 2:
 - 1 means EngineWash
 - 2 means EngineWashSD

+Add a line with "EngineSoundTakeOff = value".
+The value is between 1 and 2:
+- 1 means LandingGearUp
+- 2 means MfTakeOff

 Add a line with "WeaponSoundBehavior = value".
 The value is 0, CorellianTransport, TieFighter, TieFighterWithIon, Rebel, RebelTurbo, Empire, EmpireTurbo, Falcon, FalconTurbo, Ion or IonTurbo.
 0 means that a default sound is played.